PyramidSystemsInc/jenkins-bootstrapper/README.md

 ### Features

 - [X] Creates an EC2 instance running Jenkins with a single script
-- [X] Copies files from an S3 bucket to the Jenkins EC2 instance to ensure private data stays private
+- [X] Copies files from an S3 bucket matching the project's name to the Jenkins EC2 instance
-- [X] Creates jobs programmatically based on a JSON config file
+- [X] Creates Jenkins jobs programmatically based on a JSON configuration file found in the S3 bucket
+- [X] Installs Jenkins plugins automatically and bypasses the Jenkins startup wizard
 - [X] Creates necessary credentials in Jenkins from the JSON configuration file
-- [ ] Stands up a Selenium grid in ECS, setup as Jenkins slaves, for distributed test execution
+- [X] Stands up a Selenium grid in ECS, accessible from Jenkins, for distributed test execution
+- [X] Automatically updates GitHub webhooks for all the projects being built in Jenkins
+- [X] Updates or creates records in the Route53 hosted zone provided for Jenkins and Selenium
+- [X] Uses NGINX and Certbot/Let's Encrypt to enable SSL
-- [ ] Runs Sonarqube plugin on Jenkins to output clean HTML reports of the health of the application(s) being built by Jenkins
+- [ ] Stands up a Sonarqube server in ECS to output clean HTML reports of the health of the application(s) being built by Jenkins
+- [ ] Creates the provided Route53 hosted zone if it does not exist
 - [ ] Supports various post-build actions (i.e. email confirmation for builds)
 - [ ] Features clean output of the `./deploy.sh` script
 - [ ] Features a script to create the `jobs.json` configuration file using command line input